 For too long, people claiming benefits have been represented in the media as a drain on society.
-People who rely on benefits, in particular people with a mental health problem, people on low incomes and disabled people have been stigmatised and intimidated.
+People who rely on benefits, in particular people with mental health problems, people on low incomes and disabled people, have been stigmatised and intimidated.
 One study found an increase between 2004-5 and 2010-11 of unsympathetic media coverage of disabled people and fewer ‘real life’ stories about their experiences, with people with mental health conditions and other ‘hidden’ impairments being more likely to be represented as ‘undeserving’.
-Public policy has both been driven by this, and has exacerbated it.10 Policies perceived and experienced as stigmatising and lacking in humanity, rather than being supportive and responsive to well-evidenced need, can undermine trust and push people further into a cycle of poverty and poor health; they certainly cannot be described as being informed by kindness.
+Public policy has both been driven by this and has exacerbated it.10 Policies perceived and experienced as stigmatising and lacking in humanity, rather than being supportive and responsive to well-evidenced needs, can undermine trust and push people further into a cycle of poverty and poor health; they certainly cannot be described as being informed by kindness.

-The flaws in Universal Credit are well documented: the five-week wait for payments often extends to many more weeks, causing significant hardship, leading to increased reliance on food banks and a poverty cycle which exacerbates mental ill health.11,12 Benefit sanctions have done little to motivate people to prepare for, seek, or enter paid work.
-Rather, they have routinely led to profoundly negative personal, financial, health and behavioural outcomes.13 The UN Special Rapporteur for Extreme Poverty and Human Rights, Professor Philip Alston, commented in his report on the UK in 2019, that ‘many of the[se] problems could readily be solved if the Government were to listen to people experiencing poverty, the voluntary sector and local authorities, acknowledge their grievances and implement [his] recommendations’.11
+The flaws in Universal Credit are well documented: the five-week wait for payments often extends to many more weeks, causing significant hardship, leading to increased reliance on food banks and a poverty cycle which exacerbates mental ill health.11,12 Benefit sanctions have not motivated people to prepare for, seek, or enter paid work.
+Rather, they have routinely led to profoundly negative personal, financial, health and behavioural outcomes.13 The UN Special Rapporteur for Extreme Poverty and Human Rights, Professor Philip Alston, commented in his report on the UK in 2019 that ‘many of the[se] problems could readily be solved if the Government were to listen to people experiencing poverty, the voluntary sector and local authorities, acknowledge their grievances and implement [his] recommendations’.11

-The Foundation is calling on every government department to undertake a public policy review and apply a values-based approach to all workstreams, with kindness, equality, dignity and respect informing each government framework, with measurable outcomes.
-This should include developing new metrics, co-produced with the people and communities the policies aim to benefit, such as satisfaction and attention, which require a focus on the relational and the kind, not only on the rational.2
+The Foundation calls on every government department to undertake a public policy review and apply a values-based approach to all workstreams, with kindness, equality, dignity and respect, informing each government framework with measurable outcomes.
+This should include developing new metrics co-produced with the people and communities the policies aim to benefit, such as satisfaction and attention, which require a focus on the relational and the kind, not only on the rational.2

-Benefit sanctions, which often lead to unwanted stress and anxiety and a worsening of mental health problems, should be halted entirely; this will help both existing benefit claimants and people new to the system.
+Benefit sanctions, which often lead to unwanted stress and anxiety and worsening mental health problems, should be halted entirely; this will help both existing benefit claimants and people new to the system.

-The Department of Work and Pensions should embark on a radical review of its operations, involving people who benefit from the system.
-Kindness, dignity, respect and human rights should underpin this review and any consequent reforms – as well as the acknowledgment that any of us could be faced with a change in circumstances, such as disability, illness or job loss, at some point in our lives.
+The Department of Work and Pensions should undertake a radical review of its operations, involving people who benefit from the system.
+Kindness, dignity, respect and human rights should underpin this review and any consequent reforms – as well as the acknowledgement that any of us could be faced with a change in circumstances, such as disability, illness or job loss, at some point in our lives.

-Supporting the health of the public is one of the most important ways a government can be kind to its citizens.
+Supporting the public's health is one of the most important ways a government can be kind to its citizens.
 However, in England, the public health grant has been subject to year-on-year cuts since 2014/15, leaving the grant £850 million lower in real terms than in 2019/20.15

 In Scotland, our Freedom of Information data revealed that several local authorities implemented a reduction in suicide prevention spending.18 It is clear that local authorities are also struggling to maintain budgets for crucial frontline services.